UCSF-CBI/cbioportal_docs/docs/FAQ.md

 * For OncoKB, exact levels of clinical actionability are displayed in cBioPortal, as defined by [the OncoKB paper](http://ascopubs.org/doi/full/10.1200/PO.17.00011).

-* Additionally, for those variants that are reported, we have included the manually-assigned pathogenicity annotations from the report.

 * In the OncoPrint view, mutations labeled as either putative driver or unknown significance is derived from OncoKB or Cancer Hotspots.

-* A future version of UCSF cBioPortal will include the manually-derived pathogenicity annotations in both the OncoPrint view and the Mutations view.
+* Additionally, for those variants that are reported, we will be including the manually-assigned pathogenicity annotations from the report in an upcoming release.
+These will be viewable in both OncoPrint and the Mutations table.

 <img src="https://raw.githubusercontent.com/UCSF-CBC/cbioportal_docs/master/docs/images/cbio_drivers.png" width="35%">